-COLLECTS OF THE DAY

-Collect One

-We beseech thee, Almighty God, mercifully to look upon thy people; that by thy great goodness they may be governed and preserved evermore, both in body and soul; through Jesus Christ our Lord.

-Collect Two

-Merciful Lord,

-Grant your people grace to withstand the temptations

-of the world, the flesh and the devil

-and with pure hearts and minds to follow you, the only God;

-through Jesus Christ our Lord.

-PRAYERS OF THE PEOPLE 1

-A: Let us offer our prayers trusting that the Holy One, who gives living water, will provide for all our needs, saying, "In Christ we pray," and respond, "Amen."
+Lent Collect Almighty God, you show to those who are in error the light of your truth that they may return to the way of righteousness: Grant to all those who are admitted into the fellowship of Christ's religion, that they may reject those things that are contrary to their profession, and follow all such things as are agreeable to the same; through our Lord Jesus Christ.
+Almighty and everlasting God, you hate nothing that you have made and forgive the sins of all those who are penitent: Create and make in us new and contrite hearts that we, worthily lamenting our sins and acknowledging our wretchedness, may receive from you, the God of all mercy, perfect remission and forgiveness; through Jesus Christ our Lord.
+PRAYERS OF THE PEOPLE 1 A: Let us offer our prayers trusting that the Holy One, who gives living water, will provide for all our needs, saying, "In Christ we pray," and respond, "Amen."
 A: Let us pray for the church throughout the world.
 P: God of Every Tongue, be with your Church that all who believe in you might learn more fully how to worship you in spirit and truth.
 In Christ we pray, C: Amen.
 A: Let us pray for our Jewish and Muslim sisters and brothers.
 P: God of Every Land, your desire for peace is not limited by geographical or historical boundaries, but embraces all people.
 Bless the people of the Middle East, that despite their history, they may grow together in truth and mutual respect.
-In

 Christ we pray, C: Amen.

 A: Let us pray for all those who suffer because of discrimination.
 P: God of Every Race, we pray that you might comfort those who are hated because of their colour or nationality.
 May those who have come to Canada find welcome here.
 May we who are free uplift the outcast and the oppressed.
-In Christ we pray,
+In Christ we pray, C: Amen.

-C: Amen.

 A: Let us pray for forgiveness for failing to recognize Christ among us.

-P: God of Every Time and Place, you reach out again and again to reveal vourself to us.
+P: God of Every Time and Place, you reach out again and again to reveal yourself to us.
 Forgive us for the clutter of our lives that squeezes out any room for you.
 Like the Samaritan woman, give us faith that reaches out to meet you.
-In Christ we pray,
+In Christ we pray, C: Amen.

-C: Amen.